 The End Date is Never Certain

-Month-to-month lease agreements can be desirable in some situations, especially when looking for overall flexibility.
+Monthly written lease agreements can be desirable in some situations, especially when looking for overall flexibility.
 However, with flexibility comes uncertainty.
-Having to find a renter every now and then will have an impact on your bottom line.
+Having to find a renter now and then will have an impact on your bottom line.

-For optimum return on investment, you’ll want to hold onto a quality tenant for as long as you can.
+For optimum return on investment, you’ll want to hold onto a quality renter for as long as you can.

 You’ll have a Less Stable Income

-Keeping a tenant temporarily will have a negative impact on your bottom line.
+Keeping tenants temporarily will hurt your bottom line.
 You may have a less stable income, which may result in a poor return on investment.

-How are Fixed-Term Leases and Month-to-Month Leases Different from Each Other?
+How are Fixed-Term Leases and Monthly Contracts Different from Each Other?

 Bottom Line